HomeLatest NewsGovTechMaharashtra mulling incentives to disperse IT companies from Mumbai, Pune to tier-2, tier-3 cities

 Preferred Source of Google

-To disperse the IT from Mumbai and Pune to tier -2 and tier -3 cities in the state, the Maha Vikas Aghadi government will provide incentives to the IT sector to set up projects in tier-2 and tier-3 cities like Nagpur, Amravati, Latur, and Satara, said minister of state for information technology and home Satej Patil.
+To disperse the from Mumbai and Pune to tier -2 and tier -3 cities in the state, the Maha Vikas Aghadi will provide incentives to the IT sector to set up projects in tier-2 and tier-3 cities like Nagpur, Amravati, Latur, and Satara, said minister of state for information technology and home Satej Patil.

 The minister was speaking at an industry organised by IMC, Chamber of Commerce and Industry.
 The minister outlined the state’s IT-related initiatives and pledged full support to IT-related businesses.